-You may decide that your career goals lead you to building expertise in more than one area.
-Fisher College of Business' MBA program offers dual degrees in association with Ohio State University's other graduate schools, some of which are among the nation's most reputable programs.
+You may decide that your career goals lead you to build expertise in more than one area.
+The Fisher College of Business MBA program offers dual degrees in association with Ohio State University's other graduate schools, some of which are among the nation's most reputable programs.

-The Master of Environment and Natural Resources is a well recognized program among federal and state agencies as well as conversation agencies that are major employers of natural resources professionals.
-The addidition of the MBA degree provides a complementary element to prepare students for careers in business organizations for which environmental issues are special concerns.
+The Master of Environment and Natural Resources is a well-recognized program among federal and state agencies as well as conversation agencies that are major employers of natural resources professionals.
+The addition of the MBA degree provides a complementary element to prepare students for careers in business organizations for which environmental issues are special concerns.

 The dual Masters of Business Administration and Master of Public Administration Program between Fisher College of Business and the John Glenn College of Public Affairs prepares you for a career in management and finance within non-profit and public sector organizations.

 Complementing your knowledge from your MBA studies with a JD degree - earned simultaneously - promises to be a potent cocktail for success.
 Whether you choose to practice law for the business community or want to pursue a career as a business person with legal training, you will profit from a greater understanding of both disciplines.

 Increasingly, the system requires physicians with advanced skills in business, finance, organization management and even marketing.
 The MD/MBA degree also proves enormously useful to doctors in private-practice settings, which often demand superior managerial skills.

 The demand is increasing for health professionals who can effectively manage limited resources in a rapidly changing health care environment.
 Earning a Master's in Health Administration (M.H.A.) parallel with an MBA allows professionals interested in health care administration to get a solid education in business, making them experts in their fields.